CardiffARS/cardiffars.github.io/content/events/roundtable-2020-index.md

         <li class=is-active><a>About</a></li>
         <li><a href="/events/2020/roundtable/program">Program</a></li>
         <li><a href="/events/2020/roundtable/venue">Venue</a></li>
+        <li><a href="/events/2020/roundtable/register">Register</a></li>
     </ul>
 </div>

-The Cardiff University ARS will host a meeting of the [UK Microwave Group](http://www.microwavers.org) on Saturday March 14, 2020 at our campus in Cardiff.
+The Cardiff University ARS will host a meeting of the [UK Microwave Group](http://www.microwavers.org) on Saturday March 7, 2020 at our campus in Cardiff.
 This one day event is a mix of talks, measurements, and socializing about activities in the GHz frequencies.

+### GNU Radio Workshop

+On the following day, Sunday March 8th, there will be a hands on Introduction to GNU Radio and Software Defined Radio.
+More info coming soon, please send an email to officers@cardiffars.org.uk if you are interested.

+## Location

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.4.0/dist/leaflet.css"
   integrity="sha512-puBpdR0798OZvTTbP4A8Ix/l+A4dHDD0DGqYW6RQ+9jxkRFclaxxQb/SJAWZfWAkuyeQUytO7+7N4QKrDh+drA=="